MindRenixStudio/FilamenterosConsole/README.md

 # FilamenterosConsole
 Small but useful simple console application for keeping track of your filament, printed models, inventory, maintenance and mainly yours profits on sells.

+# Setup
+Download whole .zip file, export it to folder on your computer and start the Filamenteros.exe.
+Now you're good to go.

 # Menus
 Spools -> Keep track of your filament, remaining filament on spools
 Models -> Add your printed models, you will see model cost and you know all what you have printed